drivetribe/fuck-this/README.md

 );
 ```

-We have our initial state, our reducer functions and a component.
-All that's left is create a React component from these using `stateComponent`:
+Now we have our initial state, our reducers and a render function.
+Use them to create a stateful React component using the `stateComponent` function:

 ```javascript
 import { stateComponent } from 'fuck-this';